WHEN: Thursday 13 October 2022

 Our team can provide you with more information about the support available and how to put this in place.

 The Financial Conduct Authority (FCA) – the firm that regulates financial services firms – introduced a number of measures to help people whose income had been affected by Coronavirus.
 These measures were extended to 31st March 2021.
 They applied to:

 Measures included access to payment breaks of up to a total of 6 months which wouldn’t impact your credit file.
-From 1st April, borrowers can no longer apply for these payment breaks.
-If you have accessed a payment break prior to this date, interest will still accrue on accounts in the meantime and so in the long-term this could increase your repayments.
-If you have already agreed a payment deferral and this is coming to an end, the FCA have advised lenders that they should try to contact you to prevent future missed payments and work with borrowers to find solutions tailored to their individual circumstances.
+From 1st April 2021 this was no longer available.
+If you have accessed a payment break prior to this date, interest would still have accrued on accounts in the meantime and so in the long-term this could increase your repayments.
+If you had already agreed a payment deferral and this came to an end, the FCA have advised lenders that they should have tried to contact you to prevent future missed payments and work with borrowers to find solutions tailored to their individual circumstances.

 Whilst lenders should ensure that any agreed payment deferrals from government support won’t have a negative impact on your credit file there are other ways lenders can tell whether you’ve taken a payment break.
 This may have an impact on any future applications you make for credit.
 At the end of any payment breaks agreed through government support measures, lenders will be expected to use normal reporting processes in relation to credit files and should be clear with customers about the impact any arrangement or deferral might have on their credit file.

 Lenders can consider suspending, reducing, waiving, cancelling and freezing interest/charges as part of a repayment arrangement but it will be up to them to decide this and to look at all options based on your circumstances.
 If you were already finding it difficult to manage your payments before the Coronavirus, or are now struggling financially, our debt team can help you to explore your options.

 Here are our top tips for dealing with debt: